Argentina national badminton team

 The Argentina national badminton team (Selección Argentina de bádminton) represents Argentina in international badminton team competitions and is administered by Argentine Badminton Federation (Federación de Bádminton de la República Argentina).
-Argentina competed in the Sudirman Cup three times in 1995, 1997 and 1999.
+Badminton has been played in Argentina since the 20th century in clubs and schools across the nation.
+The sport was promoted in the 1970s by the Argentine Youth Christian Association but did not garner much attention.

+The national team was formed after the formation of the Argentine Badminton Federation (FEBARA) in 1982.
+The team competed in the first South American Badminton Championships while it was also the host.
+The team also made their first appearance in the Sudirman Cup in 1995.

 The Argentinian mixed team also participated in the Pan American Badminton Championships.
 Mateo Delmastro is the first Argentinian badminton player to play at the Youth Olympic Games.

 History

-Badminton has been played in Argentina since the 20th century in clubs and schools across the nation.
-The sport was promoted in the 1970s by the Argentine Youth Christian Association but did not garner much attention.
-The national team was formed after the formation of the Argentine Badminton Federation (FEBARA).
+Men's team

+In 1985, Argentina hosted the second South American Badminton Championships with only men's events being held.
+The team achieved runners-up position at the men's team event, winning against Uruguay but losing to Brazil.
+In 1990, the team finished in third place in the men's team event at the South American Badminton Championships.

+Women's team

+In 1990, Argentina were bronze medalists at the South American Badminton Championships women's team event.
+The team won their tie against Uruguay but lost to Brazil and Peru.

 Mixed team

-Argentina hosted the first two South American Badminton Championships in 1984 and 1985 and the team qualified for the mixed team event as host nation.
-The team finished as runners-up in both editions after losing to Peru and Brazil in the final.
+Argentina hosted the first South American Badminton Championships in 1984, the team finished third in the mixed team event.
 In 1995, Argentina made their debut in the Sudirman Cup.
 The team were placed in Group 11.
-The team lost 1–4 to Slovakia, Malta and Brazil but won their tie 5–0 against Morocco to finish 48th in the overall standings.
+The team lost 4–1 to Slovakia, Malta and Brazil but won their tie 5–0 against Morocco to finish 48th in the overall standings.
 The team then competed for the next two editions of the Sudirman Cup and lost all of their group ties.

 The Argentine mixed team then competed in the 2010 South American Games.
 The team lost the third place tie to Suriname.
 In 2013, the team made their debut at the Pan Am Mixed Team Championships and finished in 9th place.
 In 2020, the team finished as runners-up for a third time at the South American Badminton Championships.